-Utility-driven mining and learning from data has received emerging attentions from KDD communities due to its high potential in wide applications, covering finance, biomedicine, manufacturing, e-commerce, social media, etc. Current research topics in utility-driven mining focused primarily on discovering patterns of high value (eg, high profit) in large databases, or analyzing/learning the important factors (eg, economic factors) in the data mining process.
+Utility-driven mining and learning from data has received emerging attentions from KDD communities due to its high potential in wide applications, covering finance, biomedicine, manufacturing, e-commerce, social media, etc. Some current research topics in utility-driven mining focused are for example to discover patterns of high value (eg, high profit) in large databases, analyzing/learning the important factors (eg, economic factors) in the data mining or machine learning process, and learning models that optimize some given utility functions.
 One of the popular applications of utility mining and learning is the analysis of large transactional databases to discover high-utility itemsets, which consist of sets of items that generate a high profit when purchased together.

-Following the success of the 1st UDM 2018 workshop and 2nd UDML 2019 workshop, the 3rd Utility-Driven Mining and Learning (UDML 2020) workshop will discuss a broad variety of topics related to utility-driven mining and learning, including:
+Following the success of the UDML 2018 , UDML 2019, and UDML 2020, the fourth Utility-Driven Mining and Learning (UDML 2021) workshop will discuss a broad variety of topics related to utility-driven mining and learning, including:

 - Theory and core methods for utility mining and learning

-- Utility pattern mining in large datasets, e.g., high-utility itemset mining, high-utility sequential patterns/rules mining, high-utility episode mining, and other novel patterns
+- Utility pattern mining in large datasets, e.g., high utility itemset mining, high utility sequential patterns/rules mining, high utility episode mining, and novel pattern types

-- Analysis and learning of novel utility factors in mining and learning process
+- Analysis and learning of novel utility factors in data mining and machine learning processes

 - Predictive modeling/learning, clustering and link analysis that incorporate utility factors